Anime4000/RTL960x/Firmware_Router/TP-Link/Archer GE800/README.md

 # TP-Link Community Support
-This folder contains an EEPROM for a GPON Stick that has been modified to support HiSGMII/2500Base-X, based on the Linux Kernel modifications in [`drivers/net/phy/sfp-bus.c`](https://github.com/torvalds/linux/blob/cf1182944c7cc9f1c21a8a44e0d29abe12527412/drivers/net/phy/sfp-bus.c#L327).
+This folder contains an Debug Firmware & EEPROM for a GPON Stick that has been modified to support HiSGMII/2500Base-X, based on the Linux Kernel modifications in [`drivers/net/phy/sfp-bus.c`](https://github.com/torvalds/linux/blob/cf1182944c7cc9f1c21a8a44e0d29abe12527412/drivers/net/phy/sfp-bus.c#L327).

 ## TP-Link Archer GE800 - Enabling 2.5G Mode
 To enable 2.5G (HiSGMII PHY) on your TP-Link Archer GE800, follow these steps: